 Scenic Pittsburgh’s Greenspace Partnership

-The city of Pittsburgh owns hundreds of acres of vacant land, with a significant portion in neighborhoods that have long experienced disinvestment.
+Over the 12 years since our founding, we have consistently sought to address the sources of visual blight in the Pittsburgh area.
+Two of the largest sources of that blight have always been billboards and abandoned property.
+Pittsburgh has hundreds of acres of vacant land, with a significant portion in neighborhoods that have long experienced disinvestment.
 Despite the city’s ongoing efforts, this land continues to accumulate trash and host illegal dumps, and is overgrown with invasive weeds such as honeysuckle and knotweed.
 While some of this land will eventually host housing or business developments, much of the rest is not suitable for such development because of various factors, including being located on steep slope property or in areas that have other, more desirable vacant property nearby.

 As it stands, this land is not contributing positively to the communities that surround it; instead, it constitutes a health and safety hazard, and exists as a form of visual blight that acts as a drag on economic growth and on the mental and physical health of residents.

 - Allegheny Cleanways.
-Role: Major trash removal.
 Mission: To engage and empower people to eliminate illegal dumping and littering in Allegheny County.

 - Grounded.
-Role: Advisor, outreach and landscape design support.
 Mission: Working to improve the social, economic, and environmental health of distressed and transitional communities by building capacity to reclaim vacant and underutilized land

 - Landforce.
-Role: Vegetation removal and trimming, path and other construction.
 Mission: Nourish a culture of self-empowerment for people aspiring towards meaningful and stable employment, as we protect and improve the environment.
 Landforce recruits, trains, educates, employs and supports adults who have faced structural barriers to stable, family sustaining, employment based upon race or personal histories.

-The partnership is distinct from other greenspace restoration efforts in that we focus on quickly, efficiently returning blighted land to the community as greenspace assets.
+The partnership is distinct from other greenspace restoration efforts in that the focus will be on quickly, efficiently returning blighted land to the community as greenspace assets.
 Our focus is not on amenities and design, but transforming land from visual blight to a space that serves the surrounding community.
-A bonus is that once the space has been transformed, the community will be better able to visualize the amenities that space might support.
+A bonus is that once the space has been transformed, the community will be better able to visualize the uses and amenities that space might support.

 Our Current Projects